 Let’s look at the Health Insurance Portability and Accountability Act (HIPAA).
 This act strongly recommends that healthcare organizations use email disclaimers to highlight patient confidentiality in all communications.

-Now, a disclaimer is only meant to be used to inform patients and does not actually make a company fully compliant with HIPAA law.
+Now, a disclaimer is only meant to inform patients and does not make a company fully compliant with HIPAA law.
 Nonetheless, it is designed to ensure that patients are aware that the email they are receiving is not 100% secure, the content placed within the message is of a confidential nature, and that they should pass the email on to the relevant person if they are not actually the correct recipient.
 The U.S. Securities and Exchange Commission (SEC) and Gramm-Leach-Bliley Act (GLBA) also have similar requirements to financial institutions.

 An example of a HIPAA email disclaimer would be: